HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_reporting/limitations/index.md

 ## Bookmarking reports

--   Use of the Content Reporting URL on a fresh user session will not function; you must first log in before using the Content Reporting URL.
+-   Use of the Content Reporting bookmark URL on a non-authenticated user will not function; you must first log in before using the Content Reporting bookmark URL.
 -  Content reporting will fail to maintain the report when changing language using the language switcher on the toolbar.

 ## User interface